This was a group assignment. To see the complete project, please visit the group page:

 Since the original system was intended to manipulate a pipette, stability was especially important.
 Any vibration or wobble at the carriage level would translate directly into positioning error at the pipette tip.

-This file suggests a modular design approach.
-The purpose of a modular part is usually to allow the machine to adapt to different payloads or mounted systems without redesigning the entire carriage.
+This part follows a modular design approach.
+The purpose of a modular part is to allow the machine to adapt to different payloads or mounted systems without redesigning the entire carriage.

 Designing modularity into the carriage was a valuable decision because the project concept changed during development.
 If the carriage had been designed only for one fixed tool, the system would have been much harder to repurpose.
 A modular interface gives flexibility and increases the usefulness of the machine.